www-splitcells-net/net.splitcells.network/projects/net.splitcells.gel.sheath/src/main/md/net/splitcells/gel/test/functionality/n-queen-problem.md

 cost, so it is easy to semantically understand a given rating.

-In each case the rating of each focused group is 1, because there is 1 too many Queen located in each of the groups.
+In each case the rating of each focused group is 1, because there is 1 too many queen located in each of the groups.
 Note that groups without errors have a cost of 0
-(i.e. the rating of the row 7 is 0, as there is only 1 Queen in the row 7).
+(i.e. the rating of the row 7 is 0, as there is only 1 queen in the row 7).

 Now the cost of each group in the leafs of the constraint tree can be propagated to the parent constraint nodes, which are the row and column constraints.
-At each constraint node of the second level, the rating for each grouping is added together.
+At each constraint node of the second level, the rating for each subgrouping is added together.
-This sum is the rating the respective node at the second level.
+This sum is the rating at the respective node at the second level.

 ![Cost Of Second Level](/net/splitcells/gel/test/functionality/n-queen-problem/constraint.tree.defiance.cost.intermediate.svg)